gsimon75-iot/esp_jenkins_k8s/README.md

 Jenkins runs as `jenkins` user (uid=1000), but volume mounts are owned by root:root, so by default the `jenkins` user couldn't access its own home directory.
 To resolve this, the mounting *group* must be explicitely specified in template.spec.securityContext.fsGroup.

-FIXME: Now the produced binaries are just piling up in the home folder in `/var/jenkins_home/jobs/<project-name>/builds/<build-nr>/archive/`, so either a deployment step (and infrastructure) will be needed, or at least a persistent volume mount for `.../jobs`.

 ### Plugin installer timeouts